Modernizing TBM

 - While this segment of the Framework is intended to be customized to fit an organization’s needs, the Council and its communities are committed to developing content to support the application of TBM to promote key industry value drivers.

-- TBM Capabilities reflect what a TBM practice executes to impact value drivers.
+- TBM Outcomes reflect what a TBM practice executes to impact value drivers.

 - Level-2 views of this segment, which detail specific processes and activities supporting these capabilities, will be shared soon.
 Meanwhile, TBM Adoption and Maturity Communities are planning to develop process models, data requirements, and maturity strategies.

-- Foundational Elements represent the basic components needed to build a TBM Model or to execute and mature TBM Capabilities.
+- TBM Foundations represent the basic components needed to build a TBM Model or to execute and mature TBM Capabilities.

 - Extensive work is planned for each designated element, considering both adoption (e.g., initial data collection for early use cases) and maturity (e.g., incorporating contextual data for more granular vendor and labor management).